kamanna-ph/kamanna-demo/README.md

 # kamanna-demo
-this is my first repository
+this is my first Git Repository
+Author-Kamanna